-Minimalist Jewelry Brands I recommend
+Minimalist Jewelry Brands We Love

 Catbird is a local jewelry shop based in Brooklyn.
 They are known for their dainty, barely-there minimalist jewelry and might be responsible for starting the stackable rings trend.
 They have the thinnest gold chains and chokers I have come across.
 Catbird also makes specialty jewelry and works with diamonds, emeralds, sapphires, and pearls.
 Those pieces are naturally a lot pricier but would be a great gift for a very special occasion.
 They also specialize in unique engagement rings and wedding bands.
 I really like the luxurious feeling of buying Catbird pieces.
 They are not mass-produced, but made locally in Brooklyn by Catbird jewelers.
 Read my full Catbird Jewelry Review here.